jehy/wp-noexternallinks/readme.txt

 3.4.4 - Added exclusion for polugin from WP SUper Cache.
 3.4.5 - Added option to disable links masking when link is made by admin and has **rel="follow"** attribute
 3.5 - Redesigned user friendly admin area!
+3.5.1 - Added option for developers - now you can extend plugin with custom parsing functions!
+Just rename "custom-parser.sample.php" to "custom-parser.php" and extend the class (see sample file for details).
+Your modifications will stay even after plugin upgrade!

 ####Localization